 2007 - Javier Mascherano struck for Argentina, having scored his first senior international goal just three days earlier.
 He was part of a side that beat Peru 4-0 in Venezuela to reach the Copa América Semi-finals.
 On the same day, Harry Kewell reached a quarter of a century of caps for Australia in their 1-1 AFC Asian Cup draw with Oman in Bangkok.

-2011 – Sebastian Coates and Luis Suárez were both cautioned as Uruguay drew 1-1 with Chile in a group game in the same competition in Argentina.
+2011 –Luis Suárez and future red Sebastián Coates both played for Uruguay as they drew 1-1 with Chile in a Copa América group game in Argentina.

 2005 - Jamie Carragher and Steven Gerrard both signed new four-year contracts.
 Our captain moved on to LA Galaxy this summer, having played 710 senior games, but Carragher retired a year ago after 737 reds appearances in total.